VictoriaShalabaeva/Accardo-Lab/README.md

 *Accardo Lab* is a website of the research group supervised by Angelo Accardo, assistant professor at the Delft University of Technology (TU Delft).

-The website is particularly dedicated to the scientific community specialized in the field of Life Sciences, TU Delft students, group partners and collaborators.
+The website is dedicated to the scientific community specialized in the field of Life Sciences, TU Delft students, group partners and collaborators.

 The website is designed to be responsive and accessible on a range of devices, making it easy to navigate through.